 Schools can choose to make use of the CleanMachine’s facial recognition feature in a way that recognizes students only by their class, enabling them to understand which classes are washing their hands as well and as often as they should and which classes need an extra reminder of the how’s and why’s.
 This feature is GDPR compliant and saves no digital images, and can also be chosen to be turned off completely in line with the school’s wishes.

-Indeed, infection prevention in schools is a field not discussed as often as it should be, but the CleanMachine’s hand hygiene data can help schools create a better infection-prevention plan.
-This data is transferred to the Soapy Wisdom platform, a secure platform that only authorized personnel can enter, where it is translated into graphs and reports that allow easy creation of actionable items.
+Indeed, infection prevention in schools is a field not discussed as often as it should be, but CleanMachine’s hand hygiene data can help schools create a better infection-prevention plan.
+This data is transferred to the Soapy Wisdom platform, a secure platform that only authorized personnel canry important for our society. enter, where it is translated into graphs and reports that allow easy creation of actionable items. system monitoring is veryimportant.

 Soapy provides a lesson plan suited for different ages which covers the topic of hand hygiene, from its history (shout out to Semmelweis!) to the science behind it.
 In Ron-Arad high school in Rehovot, Israel, Soapy has led to a 200% rise in wash compliance rates.
 We can do the same for you.
 If you want to learn more about our services, you can contact us here!